Appearance

 }

-- Hit "Send" and the Webhook Transform will be created in App Maker.
+- Hit "Save" and the Webhook Transform will be created in App Maker and you'll be sent back to the Webhook Transform list.

-- Before you can test your Webhook Transform, we need to make one small change to the System Status widget we created in the advanced dynamic content guide.
+- Before you can test your Webhook Transform, we need to create a System Status widget similar to the one we created in the advanced dynamic content guide.

-- In that widget, we read the system status values from Custom Data stored at the site level, but this Webhook Transform has been setup to store its Custom Data at the project level.
+- In that widget, we read the system status values from a Data Object stored at the

 json